XUXUSSS/kaggle_rsna2019_4th_solution/README.md

 Hello!

-Below you can find a outline of how to reproduce my solution for the RSNA Intracranial Hemorrhage Detection competition.
+Below you can find a outline of how to reproduce my solution for the RSNA Intracranial Hemorrhage Detection competition. </br>

+Visit kaggle forum for solution overview: [Kaggle ](https://www.kaggle.com/c/rsna-intracranial-hemorrhage-detection/discussion/118249#latest-678438)

 # HARDWARE